vsimonovski/blog.js/content/blog/ydkjs/index.md

 ## Strict mode

 ES5 added "strict mode" to the language.
-Strict mode tightens the rules for certain behaviours.
+Strict mode tightens the rules for certain behaviors.
 In general using strict mode, your code will become "safer place", this doesn't mean your code will become error proof or perfect, but it will be one step closer to that.

 ```js
 function foo() {